jdupak/diploma-thesis/thesis.md

 Another significant contribution of the Polonius project is the fact that it replaces many handwritten checks with formal logical rules.

-[^bc1]: The term dynamic memory is used to refer to memory with dynamic storage duration (unknown at compile time), as opposed to memory with static duration (whole program) and memory bound to a function call (automatic storage duration).

-[^bc2]: An interface between a C++ application with STL based memory management and the Qt GUI framework, where all Qt API methods take raw pointers[^bc3].
-Some of those methods assume that the ownership is transferred and some of them do not.
-Those methods can only be differentiated using the documentation.

-[^bc3]: As opposed to smart pointers.

 # Polonius

 The Polonius engine was created by Niko Matsakis[^pol1] as a next generation of control-flow sensitive borrow-checker-analysis engine.
 It was designed an independent library that can be used both by the `rustc` compiler and different research projects, which makes it suitable for usage in `gccrs`.
 Polonius interfaces with the compiler by passing a struct of vectors[^pol2] of facts, where each fact is represented by a tuple of integers (or types convertible to integers).